grayson-arendt/Lunabotics-2024/external/slam_toolbox/README.md

 This package has been benchmarked mapping building at 5x+ realtime up to about 30,000 sqft and 3x realtime up to about 60,000 sqft. with the largest area (I'm aware of) used was a 200,000 sq.ft. building in synchronous mode (e.i. processing all scans, regardless of lag), and *much* larger spaces in asynchronous mode.

 The video below was collected at [Circuit Launch](https://www.circuitlaunch.com/) in Oakland, California.
 Thanks to [Silicon Valley Robotics](https://svrobo.org/) & Circuit Launch for being a testbed for some of this work.
-This data is currently available upon request, but its going to be included in a larger open-source dataset down the line.

 ![map_image](/images/circuit_launch.gif?raw=true "Map Image")